Amritpal Singh’s uncle and driver have surrendered in Jalandhar, say Punjab Police

 Assam Chief Minister Himanta Biswa Sarma said: “Sometimes persons arrested in one state are sent to another state’s jail.
 We will provide them all security in the jail.”

-Meanwhile, the Punjab Police said that an abandoned Isuzu vehicle was recovered from Salina village in Jalandhar.
+The Punjab Police said that an abandoned Isuzu vehicle was recovered from Salina village in Jalandhar.
 The authorities claimed that Amritpal Singh had used the vehicle while fleeing from the police on March 18.

 The police said that they recovered a .315 bore rifle, 57 live cartridges, a sword and a walkie-talkie set from the vehicle.
 A man named Manpreet Singh, who hails from the SBS Nagar district, is said to own the vehicle.
 He has now been arrested.